adaltas/node-nikita/docs/content/action/tools/events.md

 - `nikita:rejected`
   It is emitted once at a Nikita session when an action handler has failed.

-Some functionality like [logging and debugging](/current/usage/logging_debugging) also relies on the event facility and emits the following events:
+Some functionality like [logging and debugging](/current/usage/logging_debugging) introduces their own events:

 - `diff`
-  It represents content modification.
-Used for example by the `file` action.
+  Content modification.
+It is emitted by the `file` action.
 - `stderr`
-  It is an input reader receiving stderr content.
-Used for example by the `nikita.execute` action to send stderr output from the executed command.
+  Data string written to standard error when executing a command.
+It is emitted by the `nikita.execute` action to store the stderr output from the executed command.
 - `stderr_stream`
-  It is a stream input reader receiving stderr content.
-Used for example by the `nikita.execute` action to send stderr output from the executed command.
+  Data stream written to standard error.
+It is emitted by the `nikita.execute` to listen to stderr.
+A message `null` is emitted to indicate that the stream is closed.
 - `stdin`
-  It represents some stdin content.
-Used for example by the `nikita.execute` action to provide the script being executed.
+  Executed command.
+It is emitted by the `nikita.execute` action to share the executed command.
 - `stdout`
-  It is an input reader receiving stdout content.
-Used for example by the `nikita.execute` action to send stdout output from the executed command.
+  Data string written to standard output when executing a command.
+It is emitted by the `nikita.execute` action to store the stdout output from the executed command.
 - `stdout_stream`
-  It is a stream input reader receiving stdout content.
-Used for example by the `nikita.execute` action to send stdout output from the executed command.
+  Data stream written to standard output.
+It is emitted by the `nikita.execute` to listen to stdout.
+A message `null` is emitted to indicate that the stream is closed.
 - `text`
-  It is the default event when the `tools.log()` function is called.
+  Default event when the `tools.log()` function is called.